 - Have your teeth checked before you go to France!
-If you have a tooth decay, you’ll have to return to your country with the first plane!
+With a tooth decay, you’ll have to return to your country with the first plane!

 - If you want to join the mountain troops or the paratroopers, your body mass index shouldn’t be too high!
 If you arent particularly muscular, my advice is that you should try to go under 25.

 The first step is to decide in which recruiting center you want to go.
 If you are coming from the other side of the globe, the best idea is to fly to Paris and go to Fort de Nogent.
 I’d give the same advice for everyone who has to take a plane to reach France.

 An example: if you pass the first tests in Paris, you’ll go down to Aubagne to continue the selection.
 The sport tests are okay, but if you fail the IQ test, you’ll have to leave.
 In this case, the FFL will give you a train ticket back to Paris for free and you can catch a plane from the capital.
 Yes, it’s not too positive to talk about failure, but I advise you to have a secondary plan.

 3. Prepare your documents and equipment to join the French Foreign Legion

 You’ll need the following documents:

 - Visa – People from the Schengen area don’t need a visa, but citizens of countries may need this document.
 For more information check the webpage of your country’s embassy!

 - Passport, ID card (for EU citizens), driving license (if you have one, it could be useful)